CraftAcademyLabs/ca_course/react/tdd_with_react/04_redux_introduction.md

 }
 ```

 In the `./actions` add a `./actions/actionTypes.js` file.
 This will help by having only one file in which to refer to a list of all the possible actions for the app.

-Also, we will need to add a `./actions/userActions.js` for the actions themselves.
+Also, we will need to add a `./actions/userActions.js` file, for the actions themselves.

 ## Adding Actions and Reducers
 Actions describe something happening, and the Reducers responds to the action.